As the 19th century barreled towards the 20th, a profound reevaluation of established gender roles manifested in the confluence of burgeoning...

 Have you ever heard of Hygge?
 It’s a Danish and Norwegian word used to describe a feeling of coziness.
-Whether you’re home alone or out with friends, you can feel hygge.
-You just need to recognize it and enjoy being in the present.
-Inspired by this beautiful word, I searched for hygge in art and found it by a fireplace.
+Inspired by this beautiful word, I searched for hygge in art, and found it by a fireplace.
+So get yourself comfortable, grab a blanket and a cup of tea and let’s explore fireplace coziness in art.

 You don’t need to buy anything to be “hyggelig”, nor change your lifestyle.
 It literally only requires some mindfulness and tranquility to realize that you feel cozy.
 The Scandinavians created hygge to survive dark and cold days during which a simple act of having a cuppa or lighting a candle could make a real difference to one’s mood.